allgreed/kasprowicz.pro/content/posts/terraform-password-external.md

 Hello, internet!
 Did you know that there are some problems you cannot tackle by simply heading to Stack Overflow?

-I was doing a terraform setup for an analytics system.
+I was doing a Terraform setup for an analytics system.
 And with big data comes mighty visualization tool - Kibana.
 Because of networking, I’ve already had a proxy set up to forward traffic from the world to Kibana, yet some kind of security measure was required to ensure only our client has access to it.
 Long story short… passwords!

 I've been given some code to start with and my job was to make it production grade, here's an excerpt from one of the original `.tf` files: